blurrycontour/zuul-gerrit/doc/source/config/job.rst

       appear on the job -- roles earlier in the list will take precedence over those which follow.

+      This attribute is not overridden on inheritance or variance;
-      In the case of job inheritance or variance, the roles used for each of the playbooks run by the job will be only those which were defined along with that playbook.
+      instead roles are added with each new job or variant.
+In the case of job inheritance or variance, the roles used for each of the playbooks run by the job will be only those which were cumulatively defined up to that point in the inheritance hierarchy where that playbook was added.
 If a child job inherits from a parent which defines a pre and post playbook, then the pre and post playbooks it inherits from the parent job will run only with the roles that were defined on the parent.
       If the child adds its own pre and post playbooks, then any roles added by the child will be available to the child's playbooks.
       This is so that a job which inherits from a parent does not inadvertently alter the behavior of the parent's playbooks by the addition of conflicting roles.
 Roles added by a child will appear before those it inherits from its parent.